influxdata/docs-v2/content/v2.0/reference/cli/influx/help/_index.md

     weight: 1
 ---

-Help provides help for any command in the application.
+The `influx help` command provides help for any command in the `influx` command line interface.
-Simply type influx help [path to command] for full details.

 ## Usage
 ```